 5 great examples of e-commerce re-engagement emails

-There are a number of tried and true re-engagement email tactics to create urgency and ignite interest for your audience.
-Here, we’ve dug up a few examples of e-commerce re-engagement emails that do an excellent job of winning back old customers!
+There are a number of best practices and re-engagement email tactics to create urgency and ignite interest in your subscribers.
+Implement the best practices and explore these e-commerce re-engagement email sequence examples that do a great job of winning back inactive subscribers.

 1. Create urgency with a coupon offer end date

-While many re-engagement emails offer coupon discounts, this Crate&Barrel email amps up the pressure by offering a deal with an expiration date.
+While many re-engagement emails offer coupons and discounts, this Crate & Barrel email amps up the pressure by offering a deal with an expiration date.

 Subject: Because we miss you!
 Here’s 15% off.